lindawangg/COVID-Net/README.md

 * Jupyter

 ## COVIDx Dataset
-**Update 04/14/2020: Released new dataset with 152 COVID-19 train and 31 COVID-19 test samples.
-There are constantly new xray images being added to covid-chestxray-dataset and Figure1 covid dataset so we included train_COVIDx2.txt and test_COVIDx2.txt, which are the xray images we used for training and testing of CovidNet-CXR models.**
+**Update 04/15/2020: Released new dataset with 152 COVID-19 train and 31 COVID-19 test samples.
+There are constantly new xray images being added to covid-chestxray-dataset and Figure1 covid dataset so we included train_COVIDx2.txt and test_COVIDx2.txt, which are the xray images we used for training and testing of the CovidNet-CXR models.**

 The current COVIDx dataset is constructed by the following open source chest radiography datasets:
 * https://github.com/ieee8023/covid-chestxray-dataset